Want to know more?

 Do you accept male au pairs?

-Men are welcome in the Cultural Care Au Pair programme!
+Men are welcome in the Cultural Care Au Pair program!
 However, keep in mind that the search for a host family can take a little more time for male applicants.
 Therefore, you should be especially open-minded and motivated and have a lot of great childcare and driving experience.
 As with any au pair, the more childcare experience you have, the greater your placement opportunity.

 What if I already have a host family in the USA?